kg4zow/remarkable.jms1.info/src/scripts/index.md

 ## Golang

 I'm trying to teach myself the Go language (aka "Golang") in my spare time.
-As part of this, I'm thinking about creating Golang versions of some of these scripts.

 Golang allows you to compile a program to run on a different platform than where you're compiling it.
 For example, I can write and compile a program on macOS and produce executables for a wide assortment of operating systems and CPU types (including windows, if you're into that sort of thing), all without having to figure out a bunch of "cross compilers" and different versions of libraries.
+And the people who *use* these programs, don't have to deal with installing a bunch of libraries (like the Perl JSON library) in order to use the program.

 Specifically, I have found that a simple "hello world" program written in Go, compiled with the following settings, can be uploaded and executed as-is on the reMarkable 2 tablet.